justpy-org/justpy/docs/tutorial/intermezzo_1.md

 # Intermezzo 1 - Tailwind

+## Why Tailwind?

 If you are not interested in CSS or design issues of web sites, you can safely skip this section and move ahead with the tutorial.

 [Tailwind](https://tailwindcss.com/) is a "a utility-first CSS framework for rapidly building custom designs".

 Tailwind is a great companion for JustPy because "instead of opinionated pre-designed components, Tailwind provides low-level utility classes that let you build completely custom designs without ever leaving your HTML".
-In practical terms, using Tailwind makes it easier to associate design with JustPy components.
+In practical terms, using Tailwind makes it easier to associate design with JustPy components and does not couple design with JavaScript.

 Of course, you need not use Tailwind, but it is worth your while evaluating it.

+## The Tailwind class dictionaries

 The JustPy `Tailwind` class has two dictionaries: `tw_dict` and `tw_reverse_dict`